cyverse/atmosphere-guides/src/code_guidelines/code_guidelines.md

 Follow the instructions in [this template](https://github.com/CyVerse-Ansible/ansible-role-template) to publish an Ansible role to Galaxy and set up automated testing with Travis CI; then you can install the role into other projects.

+When you're ready to add your project to the CyVerse-Ansible organiztion contact Chris Martin for an invite.

+**Note for maintainers:**
+It is suggested that roles in Cyverse-Ansible be versioned with tags.
+Be cognizant to push tags when the project changes, and please follow the [SemVer](https://semver.org/) protocol.

 ## Security Guidelines

 Do not store anything secret or sensitive (e.g. passphrases, SSH private keys, license keys) in public version control.
 Environment-specific secrets can be encrypted with Ansible Vault and stored in private version control.